Skip to main content

 Phorcys and Ceto's "children" are:

-Graeae Immortal. ✅ Three gray sisters — Enyo, Pemphredo, and Deino — who shared one eye and one tooth. 🤔 Shared one eye and one tooth. 🤨 How... do we share one eye and one tooth among multiple individuals?
+• Graeae Immortal. ✅ Three gray sisters — Enyo, Pemphredo, and Deino — who shared one eye and one tooth.
+Shared one eye and one tooth.
+How... do we share one eye and one tooth among multiple individuals?
 Is it like that lady for Monday, the other Tuesday?
 Or all of them are bafflingly being attached to one another?
 Hm.
 Gray (grey) as in the color gray (grey).
 Graeae literally translates from ancient Greek (γραῖαι or ΓΡΑΙΑΙ, graiai) as "gray women" or "old women".
 They were depicted as elderly and gray-haired from birth — symbolising extreme age, wisdom, and decay. ... elderly and gray-haired from birth.
-From birth. 🤔 So they bypass the whole life period shenanigans and be like that for eternity, plus that unorthodox sharing.
-Well then, that's something.
-Like this blog's color theme, light gray ( #eeeeee
+From birth.
+Birth.
+Like this blog's color theme, light gray (#eeeeee).
+Gray and grey, same root, the U.S. spelling got it "right".
+Well, despite the "aluminum".
+Oxford vs. Bald Eagle — A match no one asked for.
+The three sisters concept is used in Witcher III, the Crones.
+Crones

 Phorcys and Ceto